Chart Color Schemes

 Woronora shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Woronora trail has 31.8% of its residents aged 15+ holding university degrees, compared to Greater Sydney's 38.0%.
-This gap suggests potential for educational development.
-Bachelor degrees are the most common (20.9%), followed by postgraduate qualifications (8.2%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent at 37.7%, with advanced diplomas at 13.2% and certificates at 24.5%.
+In Woronora trail region, as of the latest data, 31.8% of residents aged 15 years and over have university degrees, compared to Greater Sydney's 38.0%.
+This indicates a gap suggesting potential for educational development.
+Bachelor degrees are most prevalent at 20.9%, followed by postgraduate qualifications (8.2%) and graduate diplomas (2.7%).
+Vocational credentials are also prominent, with 37.7% of residents aged 15 years and over holding such qualifications – advanced diplomas at 13.2% and certificates at 24.5%.

 Frequently Asked Questions - Education